How two media leaders transitioned from traditional to digital media salesBy Solange Messier

-News publishers are struggling to survive.
+News publishers and media leaders are struggling to survive.
 Over a 12-year period to 2024, industry revenues are expected to decline nearly 74 percent across print and magazine ads (GroupM).
 Mergers are also happening virtually every week—large media organizations are buying independent and local publishers, sometimes dismantling them completely.
 Add to these challenges the uncertain times we currently live in, and you could lose your legacy within the next 10 years.

 The choice is clear: Publishers either embark on digital transformation or risk perishing.